dol/snowgarden.ch/content/projects/i-love-unicode.md

 Unicode isn't just a technical specification—it's a reflection of human linguistic diversity, complete with all the complexity, beauty, and occasional chaos that entails.
 Every weird edge case has a story, often rooted in centuries of cultural and typographic history.

+## 🎥 Recommended Unicode Talks

+**[Unicode: What Everyone Should Know](https://www.youtube.com/watch?v=gd5uJ7Nlvvo)** - A wonderful deep-dive talk exploring Unicode fundamentals, practical challenges, and real-world implications for developers.
+Perfect complement to the resources and examples on this page.

 ---